 7. Linguine with Burrata, Kale, and Pumpkin Seeds

 This pasta dish takes on a new level of savory and comforting.
-Al dente linguine is coated in a homemade pumpkin seed and kale pesto, then topped off with chunks of burrata, pumpkin seeds, fresh herbs, and breadcrumbs.
-The hardest part about this meal is what wine to pair with it.
+Al dente linguine is coated in homemade pumpkin seed and kale pesto, then topped off with chunks of burrata, pumpkin seeds, fresh herbs, and breadcrumbs.
+The hardest part about this meal is deciding which wine to pair with it.

 8. Burrata Pizza Pie

 The best thing to pair with something salty is something creamy.
-I introduce to you your new favorite pizza toppings, proscuitto and burrata.
-Throw in some fresh basil and you've got a party.
+I introduce to you your new favorite pizza toppings, prosciutto and burrata.
+The flavors go great with the tomato sauce, and adding in some fresh basil makes this burrata recipe into a party.

 9. Farro Tabbouleh with Burrata and Hummus